Yixuan-Lee/COMP6751-fall-2020/projects/project_1/submit/code/README.txt

 * README.txt

 In "PreProcess.py", there are two TODOs.
-By default, it downloads the reuters corpus first to retrieve the files.
+By default, it downloads the reuters corpora first to retrieve the files.

+TODO_1:
-Comment nltk.download out if reuters corpora has downloaded.
+Comment nltk.download line if reuters corpora has downloaded.

+TODO_2:
+Change fileid to try different test cases.

 ------------------------------------------------------------------